reduxkotlin/redux-kotlin/README.md

 * not owned by a individual or company

 Redux in Kotlin, and in mobile in particular, may differ a bit from javascript.
 Many have found the basic pattern useful on Android & iOS leading to tens of opensource redux libraries in Kotlin, Java, and Swift, yet an ecosystem has yet to emerge.
-A port of javascript redux is a good starting point and in doing so will aid in cross-pollination of middleware, store enhancers, & dev tools from the javascript world.
+A port of javascript redux is a good starting point for creating a standard and will aid in cross-pollination of middleware, store enhancers, & dev tools from the javascript world.

 Redux has proven helpful for state managment in mobile and having a multiplatform Kotlin implementation & ecosystem will increase developer productivity.